SIEM vs SOC: How to Make Your Threat Detection More Effective with a Managed Security Provider

 Security monitoring and detection is a critical element of having a secure environment.
-It gives you visibility into what is happening on your network; without it you are blind to all kinds of attacks, exploits, anomalies, or insider activity.
-In an attempt to gain such visibility, enterprises often go out and purchase a high-priced SIEM system that they can then point their logs to, run some alerting rules against, and hopefully find attacks and data breaches based on the SIEM assessment.
-Unfortunately, every organization who purchases a SIEM discovers that detecting attacks and breaches is harder than it sounds.
+You need visibility into what is happening on your network, so you can respond to all kinds of attacks, exploits, anomalies, or insider activity.
+In an attempt to gain such visibility, organizations often purchase an expensive Security Incident and Event Management (SIEM) system where they can point their logs and run some alerting rules.
+As a result, they hopefully find attacks and data breaches based on the SIEM assessment.
+Unfortunately, every organization who purchases a SIEM discovers that detecting attacks and breaches is much more difficult than it sounds.

 The Data Problem

 Arguably the biggest problem with simply implementing a SIEM is the amount of data being fed into it.
 Organizations are producing more data than ever and every device is producing logs.
-Average size companies are generating over a billion logs per day that need to be sent to the SIEM for both log storage and analysis.
-It is simply too much data to sift through to find the data breach that is quietly siphoning data off of your network.
+Average size companies are generating millions of logs per day that need to be sent to the SIEM for both log storage and analysis.
+A SIEM simply cannot process and analyze all that data to find the data breach, so it quietly removes data from the analysis of your network.
 In addition, SIEM solution pricing is based on the number of logs, and most companies cannot afford the fluctuating usage costs, so they tend to prevent some devices from reporting and miss out on precious system-wide visibility.
 The data problem is the also the underlying issue for the next three SIEM problems.

 The Alert Problem